 A school with a diverse student population is not always a school that fosters inclusion.
-An inclusive school integrates their ELLs into their environment so that they aren't segregated from their non-ELL peers in ways that are unnecessary.
+An inclusive school integrates its ELLs into their environment so that they aren't segregated from their non-ELL peers in ways that are unnecessary.

 Some examples of unnecessary segregation between English learners and non-English learners:

-- placing them in separate classrooms for specials classes, such Art, P.E., and Music so that all English learners are in one class and their peers are in a different class
+- placing them in separate classrooms for specials classes, such as Art, P.E., and Music so that all English learners are in one class and their peers are in a different class

 - organizing field trips in which all ELLs go on the field trip one day and non-ELLs go on a separate day

 - scheduling students' lunch times during different blocks based on their language status